Belvedere Palace – tickets, prices, discounts, hours, must see

 The Lower Belvedere was to be Prince Eugene’s residence and is as beautiful in its architecture as the Upper Belvedere.

-It has a magnificent two-story Marble Hall and a breath-taking Marble gallery sporting several statues centuries old.
+It has a magnificent two-story marble hall and a breathtaking marble gallery sporting several centuries-old statues.

-It has a Grotesque Hall based on a style of art popular during those times.
-The myriad of well-preserved paintings is worth exploring.
+It has a Grotesque Hall, based on a style of art popular at the time.
+The myriad of well-preserved paintings are worth exploring.

 Other highlights are the Ground Floor Hall and the murals and paintings of the Garden Pavilion.